TopologicalKnotIndexer/hybrid_knot_indexer/README.md

 INFO: testing sage                  ... [    PASSED]
 INFO: testing python (basic)        ... [    PASSED]
 INFO: testing python snappy         ...
 [NOT PASSED]
+INFO: using python3.11 packed in sagemath.
+INFO: building knot-pdcode with g++.
 INFO: testing for knot type (K6a1 ) ... [    PASSED]
 INFO: testing for knot type (K6a2 ) ... [    PASSED]
 INFO: testing for knot type (K6a3 ) ... [    PASSED]